TRReeve/airflow-docker-template/README.md

     $(which pip) install --user -r ~/requirements.txt

 this will install all the packages in the requirements file so they're available to the workers.
+Provisioning non-python depenedencies should be done within the entrypoint.sh file (purely a personal opinion).
+In similar circumstances I'd run scala projects by pushing them to a seperate docker and then initialising a kubernetesDAG for now but perhaps some sort of .jar downloading could be one approach.

 **entrypoint.sh**